Who Was Antoine de Saint-Exupéry?

 However, from a literary perspective, his most important work during this period was the children’s fable for adults, The Little Prince.
 The poetic and mystical tale of a pilot stranded in the desert and his conversation with a young prince from another planet, it was written and illustrated by Saint-Exupéry and published in both French and English in the United States in 1943, and later in more than 200 other languages.
 It is considered one of the greatest books in the 20th century and is one of the bestselling books of all time, becoming the subject of numerous adaptations, including a Grammy Winning children’s album featuring Richard Burton and a 1974 musical film featuring Gene Wilder and Bob Fosse.

 In 2015, a new testament to the staying power of Saint-Exupéry’s cherished tale came in the form of a new 3D-animation adaptation with a star-studded cast that includes Jeff Bridges, Rachel McAdams, Paul Rudd, Marion Cotillard, James Franco, Benicio Del Toro, Ricky Gervais and Paul Giamatti.
-With the film already having played in overseas markets, The Little Prince is slated for a U.S. release sometime in 2016.
+The Little Prince was released in the United States in 2016.

 Never one to rest on his laurels, in 1943 Saint-Exupéry returned to France and rejoined his squadron, insisting on flying despite his age and infirmities.
 On July 31, 1944, he left Corsica for a reconnaissance mission over occupied France.
 He never returned, and when neither he nor his plane was found, he was deemed killed in action.
 Saint-Exupéry’s mysterious disappearance made international news and was the cause of much speculation until 2000, when a scuba diver exploring the Mediterranean Sea near Marseille discovered the wreckage of a plane that was later raised and identified as Saint-Exupéry’s.
 Though evidence indicated that he had likely been shot down, the true cause of his death remains unknown.